linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 1. On the homepage of Control Center, click ![account_normal](icon/account_normal.svg).
 2. Click the current account.
 3. Click **Change Password**.
-4. Input a new password twice and confirm.
+4. Input the current password, the new password, and repeat the new one, click **Save**.

 #### Auto Login
 If "Auto Login" is enabled, you can log into the system directly, without inputting a password when the computer reboots or starts next time.
 But you still have to enter the password after locking or logging out of  the computer.